xBeastMode/ChatToolsPro/README.md

  /checkop - Check if a Player is OP or not
  default: op

  /spammsg - Write a spam message to a Player
  default: op

+ /lockchat - Lock or unlock the chat for all Players
+ default: op